eUvidence

 Peer-reviewed medical journals

-The bulk of the corpus is peer-reviewed journal literature indexed via standard medical databases.
-The index includes the major general-medicine and specialty journals that European clinicians cite in practice:
+The bulk of the corpus is peer-reviewed journal literature indexed through PubMed/MEDLINE, with open-access full text via DOAJ.
+PubMed covers the major general-medicine and specialty journals European clinicians cite in practice:

 Cochrane systematic reviews